5 Anthropology and the European Enlightenments

 Each form of subsistence, each way of producing food, had consequences for the size of the population, the permanence of abode, and the comforts and wealth of those who participated.
 Agricultural societies, for example, often involved tributary elites who extracted a surplus to support nobles and warriors who contributed little – their extraction amounted to unproductive labor.
 Smith’s capitalist model forced elites to risk their wealth in investments on competitive markets.
 As failing to compete would produce economic ruin, elites in the new economy were driven to innovate and produce commodities that buyers would freely choose to acquire.

-The Four Stage Theory in the nineteenth and twentieth century
+The Four Stage Theory in the 19th and 20th century

 In anthropology, Morgan’s work was largely abandoned until the 1930s, when it was adopted by Leslie White (1900-1975) and his students at the University of Michigan.
 Like Morgan’s work, and consonant with the Scottish Enlightenment thinkers, White’s students centered their taxonomy of cultures on systems of food production, which consisted on hunting and gathering, horticulture, pastoralism, pre-industrial intensive agriculture, and industrial agriculture.
 Each food system had social ramifications, such that systems of economic exchange, political organization, and social inequality shifted across the categories of culture.
 At least at the level of introductory courses in cultural anthropology, the Four Stages Theory continues to structure instruction in the twenty-first century.